ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.002 sec.
 ```

-Notice how the functions require both a reference to the String column `tags` and a path in the JSON to extract.
-Nested paths require functions to be nested e.g. `JSONExtractUInt(JSONExtractString(tags, 'car'), 'year')` extracts the column `tags.car.year`.
+Notice how the functions require both a reference to the `String` column `tags` and a path in the JSON to extract.
+Nested paths require functions to be nested e.g. `JSONExtractUInt(JSONExtractString(tags, 'car'), 'year')` which extracts the column `tags.car.year`.
 The extraction of nested paths can be simplified through the functions [JSON_QUERY](/docs/en/sql-reference/functions/json-functions.md/#json_queryjson-path) AND [JSON_VALUE](/docs/en/sql-reference/functions/json-functions.md/#json_valuejson-path).

-Consider the extreme case with the `arxiv` dataset where we consider the entire body to be a String.
+Consider the extreme case with the `arxiv` dataset where we consider the entire body to be a `String`.

 ```sql
 CREATE TABLE arxiv (